Kurdistan Region Parliament: Structure of the Kurdistan Parliament

-There are 111 seats in the Kurdistan Parliament (as stipulated in Law No. 1 passed by the KNA in 1992).
+There are 100 seats in the Kurdistan Parliament (as stipulated in KNA Law No. 1 of 1992 amended by Federal Supreme Court of Iraq ruling No. 83 of 2024).
 Currently, women hold 39 seats.
 The legal requirement is that at least 30% of the parliamentarians are women (according to IKP Law No. 1, Article 22, amended in Article 10 of Law No. 47 for 2004, third amendment of Law No. 1 for 1992).

-Eleven seats have been allocated to represent the Assyrian, Armenian, and Turkmen minority communities in the KRG-administered provinces.
+Five seats have been allocated to represent the Assyrian, Armenian, and Turkmen minority communities in the KRG-administered provinces.

 Powers of the Kurdistan National Assembly

 As provided in the federal constitution of Iraq, the KNA has considerable power to debate and legislate on policy in a wide range of areas.
 It has several committees which work on the following areas: